ilanschnell/bitarray/README.rst

 ``buffer_info()`` -> tuple
-   Return a tuple (address, size, endianness, unused, allocated) giving the memory address of the bitarray's buffer, the buffer size (in bytes), the bit endianness as a string, the number of unused padding bits within the last byte, and the allocated memory for the buffer (in bytes).
+   Return a tuple containing:
+     0) memory address of the bitarray's buffer
+     1) buffer size (in bytes)
+     2) bit endianness as a string
+     3) number of unused padding bits
+     4) allocated memory for the buffer (in bytes)
+     5) whether memory is read only
+     6) whether buffer is imported

 ``bytereverse(start=0, stop=<end of buffer>, /)``